Frequently Asked Questions:

 Downtrends and corrections on the other hand tend to be sharp and fast, very emotional, and over quickly.
 Therefore, the same conditions that one may use to catch uptrending conditions, cannot simply use the inverse of those settings.
 Systems to catch downtrending moves have to have much tighter parameters and stops, with profits being taken much more quickly than an uptrending market where you need to give room for the instrument to trend higher.

-What are the KISS System parameters?
+What are the KISS Systems parameters?

 What are the KISS Systems Tables?

-Please discuss how to read and use the KISS Systems tables
+Please discuss how to read and use the KISS Systems tables (for the Daily Classic and Weekly Classic KISS Systems):

 The KISS systems tables contain a wealth of information.